 - Helping or supporting another person

-Should leaders be protected from open, 24/7 access by the led?
+So, should leaders be protected from open, 24/7 access by those they lead?

-There are reasons why leadership spaces need protecting from ‘encroachment’ by the led – professional space cannot be treated like we do home space and our dogs.
-At home, our dogs come with us to the bedrooms, living area, and in our cars to the shopping malls.
-We are that close to the dogs, they are our friends, and there will be very few occasions when we want to administer punishment – why would you ever want to punish a family dog?
-We crave for the dog’s enduring love; we can’t envisage a time when we want to be far and out of sight from the dog.
+In professional environments, there are reasons why leadership spaces need protecting from ‘encroachment’ by those you boss – professional space cannot be treated like you do home space and dogs.
+At home, your dogs come with you to the bedroom, living area, and in your car to the shopping mall. you are that close to the dogs, they are your friends, and there is hardly any occasion when you want to administer punishment – why would you ever want to punish a family dog?
+After all, you crave for the enduring love they give back.

-The truth for leaders: it is a different ball game at the workplace – yes, you can be friends with those you lead and work with.
-However, leaders should also be aware that time will come when they need to play foe against the so-called friends at work.
+The truth for leaders: it’s a different ball game at the workplace – yes, you can be friends with those you lead and work with.
+However, leaders should also be aware that time will come when they need to play foe against so-called friends at work.
 The latter can arouse all sorts of feelings in leaders – a personal conflict of some sorts.
-For ‘African’ type leaders, turning against friends is an anathema; for any human being that is ’normal’ ‘un-friending’ others is no easy thing; even on Facebook where things are virtual and away from the prying eyes of others, we do think very carefully about ‘un-friending’ others.
+For the ‘African’ type leader, turning against friends is an anathema; for any human being that is ’normal’ ‘un-friending’ others is no easy thing; even on Facebook where things are virtual and away from the prying eyes of the virtual-friends, we do think very carefully about ‘un-friending’ them.

-All said effective leaders can be friends with others at work; it is only human that they are.
-However, leaders should be careful signing off to total-encroachment on their spaces – you need to leave enough space for manoeuvre, should it come to reprimanding the so-called friends.
+The long and short is, effective leaders are friends with others at work, and it’s only human that they are.
+However, leaders must take care not to sign off to the total-encroachment on their spaces.
+Leave enough space for maneuver, should it come to reprimanding the so-called friends.
 For such reprimand, you will not always be loved.

-Effective leaders balance free-access vs. restriction to their personal space – leaders need that isolation and quiet, when ‘betraying’ friends at work, something leaders cannot avoid.
+Effective leaders balance free-access vs. restriction to their personal space – leaders need that isolation and quiet, to later be able to ‘betray’ friends at work [read reprimand], something leaders cannot avoid.

 Categories: You, the Leader!